angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 title: Have No Fear, the Mindkiller is Here
 ---

-> "I must not fear.
+> I must not fear.
 > Fear is the mind-killer.
 > Fear is the little-death that brings total obliteration.
 > I will face my fear.
 > I will permit it to pass over me and through me.
 > And when it has gone past I will turn the inner eye to see its path.
 > Where the fear has gone there will be nothing.
-Only I will remain."
+Only I will remain.

+## Preamble

 One lesson all budding combo players learn as they dive into the world of degenerate Magic decks is when to _go for it_.
 When do you take a chance and jam